ardhynugroho/nginx-nap/docs/source/deploy-local-registry.rst

 Deployment script
 ----

-Steps executed in this script:
+Steps executed by this script:

 1. Generate TLS certificate and *htpasswd* file